I went to New York in January and good god it was such an amazing few days.

 We then went through the World Trade Center and across the Brooklyn Bridge and then back into Manhattan for a walk down 5th Ave, where all the window displays sort of make you wish you were born/married into money.
 There’s this church on 5th Avenue that we went in as well, which was absolutely stunning.

-Starting the day with a talk from J Crew, and ending it with a trip to the top of the Rockerfeller was literally the best day.
+Starting the day with a talk from J Crew, and ending it with a trip to the top of the Rockefeller was literally the best day.
 J Crew was so good because they spoke about social media as a career and I’m 50:50 with choosing social media or marketing as my career in the future.
-After that we all split up to do our own last minute shopping and sight seeing, before going to the top of the rock.
+After that we all split up to do our own last-minute shopping and sight-seeing, before going to the top of the rock.
 I mean, I’m terrified of heights, but this was such a good experience.
 I would definitely recommend taking a trip up some form of tall building if you ever visit New York, because the views are crazy.